 As a licensed Professional Counselor, Kristen utilizes her diverse interpersonal and communications skills to build trust with clients that allow her to initiate and implement treatment plans using a variety of theories and techniques.
 Kristen has a experience working with a wide range of clients as individuals, couples, or families.

 With a focus on goal setting and progress measurement, Kristen develops a rapport with clients for a beneficial therapeutic relationship.
 Before joining NPLCC, Kristen was a professional counselor for New Life of Community Health Services, and before that, with Center for Educational Personal Development, both in Bucks County.

 Mary has a Business/ Psychology degree from Holy Family University and is the Client & Insurance Coordinator at Newtown Psychotherapy & Life Counseling Center.
-She has been keeping the office running smoothly for over two years.
+She has been keeping the office running smoothly for over six years.
 Before joining NPLCC, Mary was a preschool teacher for 14 years.

 All of our therapists are completely booked.
 Please check back with us periodically.

 In the meantime, if you would like to learn more about us, please click on the "X" at the